 Appendix B. Border Patrol Apprehensions, Tucson Sector, by Distance from the Border, Fiscal Years 2010 and 2011

-Jason De León is Assistant Professor of Anthropology at the University of Michigan and Director of the Undocumented Migration Project, a long-term anthropological study of clandestine border crossings between Mexico and the United States.
+Jason De León is Associate Professor of Anthropology at the University of Michigan and Director of the Undocumented Migration Project, a long-term anthropological study of clandestine border crossings between Mexico and the United States.
 His academic work has been featured in numerous media outlets, including National Public Radio, the New York Times Magazine, Al Jazeera magazine, The Huffington Post, and Vice magazine.
 In 2013, De León was named a National Geographic Emerging Explorer.

 "The Land of Open Graves is hard to put down.
 Its violent and vivid content draws you into a reality that we should all know about, and the author's interpretation provides a political and theoretical perspective that challenges conventional beliefs about undocumented migration."—TLS

 "A powerful book . . .
 The Land of Open Graves is very appropriately published in the California Series in Public Anthropology and represents just what public or engaged anthropology can and should be. . . .
 This is a book that all parties should read."—Anthropology Review Database

 "De Leon's text is remarkable in its use of mixed and novel methods, alongside an honest discussion of the reasoning and motiviations that inspire his work."—Migration Studies

 "Important and gut-wrenching . . .
 [De Leon's] engagement with illegal immigration through photography, archeology, forensic science, linguistics, and ethnography is revitalizing in its full encapsulation and acknowledgement of its complexity. . . .
 I wholly recommend this book."—Border Criminologies

 "Everyone should read this book...
 De León introduces readers to a world that they likely either do not know or wish they could forget."—Criminal Law and Criminal Justice Books